 We always try to put ourselves in other people's shoes

 Tell us about your most successful UX design project you designed for Omnis

 Recently we finished designing ProPLEXD, a new CRM for construction companies.
-This is a very complex system, involving many users and entities.
-We made a thorough research of the field and the product’s needs.
-We planned the system, created the branding and designed the screens.
-A complete process.
-Now the system is in development and we’re excited to see it in action.
+This is a very complex system involving many users and entities.
+We did thorough research of the field and the product’s needs.
+We planned the system, created the branding, and designed the screens—a complete process.
+Now the system is in development, and we’re excited to see it in action.

 What do you think will be the next big thing in UX design?

 Recently it was announced that Sir Jony Ive is leaving Apple.
-You can like or dislike Apple’s and Jony’s style and designs, but what they did for User Experience is astonishing.
-The important place that UX design had in Apple’s product, way before we called it UX and the fact that UX design has been directing the programming process is what made them different than others.
+You can like or dislike Apple’s and Jony’s styles and designs, but what they did for User Experience is astonishing.
+UX design had an important place in Apple’s product, way before we called it UX, and the fact that UX design has been directing the programming process is what made them different from others.

 It’s hard to see what’s next in UX, but AI is definitely about to revolutionize the digital era in the near future.

-It was amazing and to interview Ron, as one who leads the UX / UI field in the company, we were happy to hear from him how much he loves the company and how committed he is to its customers and projects.
+It was amazing to interview Ron, who leads the UX / UI field in the company.
+We were happy to hear from him about how much he loves the company and how committed he is to its customers and projects.
 When things come from the heart - everybody sees that!